silverton-io/buz-docs/docs/inputs/overview.md

 # Overview

-Buz supports reading data from multiple input protocols, which are outlined below.
+Buz supports reading data from multiple input protocols.
+The status of these protocols is outlined below.

 ## Inputs